 Frontier Technologies in Art

-This session will explore the impact of frontier technologies, with a focus on the use of NFTs and artificial intelligence, on the art market.
-Questions such as authorship, copyrights, regulation, and more will be addressed.
+This session explored the impact of frontier technologies, with a focus on the use of NFTs and artificial intelligence, on the art market.
+Questions such as authorship, copyrights, regulation, and more were addressed.

 Nick Brown, SuperRare